 "Look, I didn't have a dad either, and I turned out..."
 [Beat Panel] "Yeah, I don't know where I was going with that."

 - Joueur du Grenier: After playing a Barney & Friends game where you can't die, nothing hurts you and it automatically plays itself it it detects no input, Fred says that playing Nintendo Hard games while growing up made him the mentally healthy, well-balanced man he is today thanks to finishing the games being more rewarding.
 Cue Critical Annoyance sound from offscreen, which Fred shoots with a Hand Cannon without looking, staring fixedly into the camera.

-- In a Dan Vs. episode Dan laments that parents these days aren't raising their children correctly, then mentions off-handedly that his parents just left him to watch TV and play videogames all day, every day.
+- In a Dan Vs. episode, Dan laments that parents these days aren't rearing their children correctly, then mentions off-handedly that his parents just left him to watch TV and play video games all day, every day.
 Chris and Elise think that might be why Dan wound up as an unemployed, violent, nearly-friendless misanthrope, but Dan insists he turned out awesome!

 - In the Mike, Lu & Og episode "Fathers and Pies", Maregery urges Alfred to spend more time with Og.
 He protests, saying "I barely spent time with my father, and look at me now".
 Margery just sternly stares at him.

 - Homer has this to say on the issue:

 Homer: Then we figured out we could park them in front of the TV.
 That's how I was raised, and I turned out TV.

 - In one episode, Homer claims that his cousin Frank turned out OK in spite of sharing his parents' bed until he was 21.
 He then adds that Frank had a sex change and became Francine in 1976, joined a cult and now answers to the name Mother Shabubu.